View source: R/xgb.plot.shap.R

 ... |

 These scatterplots represent how SHAP feature contributions depend of feature values.
-The similarity to partial dependency plots is that they also give an idea for how feature values affect predictions.
-However, in partial dependency plots, we usually see marginal dependencies of model prediction on feature value, while SHAP contribution dependency plots display the estimated contributions of a feature to model prediction for each individual case.
+The similarity to partial dependence plots is that they also give an idea for how feature values affect predictions.
+However, in partial dependence plots, we see marginal dependencies of model prediction on feature value, while SHAP dependence plots display the estimated contributions of a feature to the prediction for each individual case.

-is set, feature values are rounded to 3 significant digits and
+When plot_loess = TRUE, feature values are rounded to three significant digits and

-weighted LOESS is computed and plotted, where weights are the numbers of data points
+weighted LOESS is computed and plotted, where the weights are the numbers of data points

 at each rounded value.

-Note: SHAP contributions are shown on the scale of model margin.
-E.g., for a logistic binomial objective, the margin is prediction before a sigmoidal transform into probability-like values.
+Note: SHAP contributions are on the scale of the model margin.
+E.g., for a logistic binomial objective, the margin is on log-odds scale.
 Also, since SHAP stands for "SHapley Additive exPlanation" (model prediction = sum of SHAP contributions for all features + bias), depending on the objective used, transforming SHAP contributions for a feature from the marginal to the prediction space is not necessarily a meaningful thing to do.

 Scott M. Lundberg, Su-In Lee, "A Unified Approach to Interpreting Model Predictions", NIPS Proceedings 2017, https://arxiv.org/abs/1705.07874